 Depending on the offense committed and the circumstances surrounding it, an apology letter to principal can be written by:

 - a student or group of students

 - a teacher

 - a parent (on behalf of a student)

-There are many mistakes or offences that a student or teacher may commit that would warrant the need to write an apology letter to the principal.
-Such offences include: cheating in an examination, breaking school rules and regulations, breaking or damaging school property, beating or bullying a fellow student, drinking alcohol, low class attendance, absenteeism, smuggling of phones or pornographic materials into the school/dormitory, skipping classes, not returning a book borrowed from the school library, missing an examination, poor result/performance, not attending PTA meeting (parent), etc
+There are many mistakes or offenses that a student or teacher may commit that would warrant the need to write an apology letter to the principal.
+Such offenses include: cheating in an examination, breaking school rules and regulations, breaking or damaging school property, beating or bullying a fellow student, drinking alcohol, low class attendance, absenteeism, smuggling of phones or pornographic materials into the school/dormitory, skipping classes, not returning a book borrowed from the school library, missing an examination, poor result/performance, not attending PTA meeting (parent), etc

 Read Also: How to Write Letter of Undertaking